GoodnessJames/alx-higher_level_programming/README.md

 # Higher-level Programming - Python

-This repository contains programs written for the higher-level programming at ALX School.
+This repository contains programs written for higher-level programming (python) at ALX School.
 The specific list of projects contained in this repository includes:

 - [0x00.
 Python - Hello, World](./0x00-python-hello_world)